 Treasurer (økonomiansvarlig): The treasurer is in charge of all matters which involves expenses, income and money in general.
 Important tasks include budgeting throughout the year, hendeling of payments and bills, determining club realtes fees, and applying for funds.
 The treasurer's aim should be to handle our economic resources as wisely as possible.
 As OSI Tennis is a non profit group, the treasurer should strive to convert all available funds into club benefits, while at the same time trying to keep a safe margin to prevent the club from having a negative economy.
 The treasurer also needs to work closely together with the other board members; especially when others are dealing with matters of club-relates money (such as court rentals, investing in equipment, etc.).

-Secretary (sekretær): The secretary's main tasks is to organize meetings, handling of paperwork related to board meetings and other formal events, as well as to generate reports and make them easily accessible for everyone who wants to read about the board's activity and decision-making.
+Secretary (sekretær): The secretary's main tasks are to organize meetings, update the website, handling of paperwork related to board meetings and other formal events, as well as to generate reports and make them easily accessible for everyone who wants to read about the board's activity and decision-making.
 The secretary is the person to contact for members, if they want to comment on how the club is being run, or if they have proposals for changes.
 All matters sent to the secretary will be discussed by the board at a future board meeting.

 Recruiter (rekrutteringsansvarlig): When in charge of recruitment, the most important task is to be a friendly outgoing face, aimed towards possible new members.
 To promote our club, and inform people about what we offer, is a crucial to successful recruitment, and events such as the "freshers fare" (foreningsdagene på UiO/HiOA) and free tryout sessions is of big importance.
-Answering basic inquiries and questions about the club is also manly the recruiter's responsibility.
+Answering basic inquiries and questions about the club is also mainly the recruiter's responsibility.

-Social affairs (sosialansvarlig): The person responsible for social affairs is mainly about organising social events and gatherings with the aim to strengthen the social unity among our members.
+Social affairs (sosialansvarlig): The person responsible for social affairs is mainly about organizing social events and gatherings with the aim to strengthen the social unity among our members.
 The club is mainly a place to play tennis, but we also aim to facilitate a social club environment where members can build relations and be a part of a community both on and off the court.

 Other positions and options?